-D.C.COLO.LCivR 3.1 CIVIL COVER SHEET
+D.C.COLO.LCivR 3.1 COMMENCING AN ACTION

+- (a) Civil Cover Sheet.
 A properly completed Civil Cover Sheet HERE shall be filed at the commencement of each civil action.
 If the filing party is represented by counsel, the Civil Cover Sheet shall be completed and signed by an attorney of record in the case.
-In actions governed by Section IV - AP Rules, the filing party shall check the box titled "AP Docket" to the Brief Description field in Section VI of the Civil Cover Sheet.
-Disputes as to the AP Docket designation shall be addressed by motion filed before an answer or other response is due.
+A dispute about the AP Docket designation shall be addressed by motion filed before an answer or other response is due. - (b) Report on Filing a Patent, Trademark, or Copyright Action.
+A properly completed Report on the Filing of an Action Regarding a Patent or Trademark or Report on the Filing or Determination of an Action or Appeal Regarding a